cpbotha/cpbotha.github.io/content/posts/2003-01-27-kill-all-patents.md

   - Uncategorized

 ---
-But let&#8217;s start a tad smaller: Go add your name to [this petition][1] against software patents in Europe.
+But let’s start a tad smaller: Go add your name to [this petition][1] against software patents in Europe.

  [1]: http://petition.eurolinux.org/